akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

 We have created one `DirsWatcher` instance to watch the directories listed in the `documents` array.
 The code watches four events, and takes appropriate action for each.
 When its time to shut down the script, the `close` function is called, which causes DirsWatcher to stop listening for events, which causes the Node.js event loop to exit, causing the script to exit.

-FOr `change` and `add` events the `render` function is called.
+For `change` and `add` events the `render` function is called.
 This function handles page layout by rendering a content file, then rendering that content into a page layout template.
 But, before we get to that we must discuss how to initialize the Renderers package.

-## Initializing Renderers
+## Initializing the Renderers package

 For GuideCMS to be a CMS, it must render the files used in the website.
 With the Stacked Dirs package, GuideCMS receives a list of input files.
 For every input file, the `render` function is called, which uses the Renderers package to convert such files for use on the website.